Reviews You Can Rely On

 Standing Comfort and Mobility

 This metric is an amalgamation of many different tests.
 We wore each model, used them, and took copious notes that led to comparative ratings.
 We analyzed and compared them while rock climbing, standing around and walking in shorts and a t-shirt, doing the same while wearing pants and a jacket, standing, moving, and climbing with a massive rack on the harness, and also while wearing a climbing pack with the waist belt buckled.
-This metric is meant to convey the comfort for all times when not hanging from the harness.
+This metric is meant to convey comfort at all times when not hanging from the harness.

 climbing harness - standing around, belaying, and climbing are all great ways to test...